-Many of the residents of Port Adelaide/Enfield experience significant material & social disadvantage, including generally poorer health outcomes across key respiratory, cardiac and other disease measures.
+Many of the residents of Port Adelaide/Enfield experience significant material & social disadvantage.
 Access to safe, healthy & affordable transport is a major equity & social issue, particularly for children, youth & the aged.

 A Positive Cycling Future: Despite these challenges the PA/E Council Area is already a great place to ride for recreation, health, day-to-day transport or as a tourist or visitor.
 Several long-distance dedicated bicycle routes – largely separated from either roads or commercial traffic – allow bicycle users to travel safely, efficiently & enjoyably.
 The PA/E Bike Plan 2015-20 will provide more of these dedicated routes over the coming years!

 Most main roads in the PA/E Council Area now have on-road painted bike lanes.
 These roads are maintained by DPTI & are designed to ‘allocate’ a specific road space for bicycle use.
 Some lanes are ‘timed’ (usually operating 7-9am and 4-6pm) & some are ‘full time’, policed by both SAPOL & Council staff.

 However the Council and the State Government recognise that bike lanes don’t suit every traffic situation (see Causeway Rd above).
 The Bike Plan aims to provide PA/E residents and visitors with dedicated bike routes & off-road bike paths:

 - ‘shared-use pathways’ (SUPs)